arcamens/arcamens/site_app/static/site_app/help/index.md

 It allows designing your project workflow without creating multiple boards for its plugins.

+Board guests aren't allowed to create/edit nor delete lists.

 ### Card Creation

-Card are the entities which contain actual information pieces.

 Cards are created inside lists, after accessing a list just click on +Card: